 The school is fortunate to be oversubscribed but there are often places available for 6th form study and we admit to the junior school and year 7 on an annual basis.
 Where possible we will admit students to join us.
 We look forward to supporting every student new to the school to realise their potential and to grow as an individual, both academically and through the exploration of our school ethos, developing their beliefs, values and skills.

-As a Voluntary Aided school the Governing Body is responsible for school admissions.
-Admissions arrangements have been agreed for the academic year 2018-19 and for the academic year 2019-20.
+As a Church of England Academy the Trust (MITRE) is responsible for school admissions.
+Admissions arrangements have been agreed for the academic year 2022-23.

 Each year 55 places are reserved for children of families who regularly worship as part of a Church of England congregation.
 Applications for these places are very often successful and many children with these church places come from beyond our normal catchment.